Now That Whole Foods Belongs To Amazon, What Happens To Conscious Capitalism?

 George says Bezos will focus on getting Whole Foods more competitive on price.
 And that could lead to job losses and productivity changes in the workplace.
 “Bezos is going to be focused on taking market share, which is what he’s committed to [Amazon’s] shareholders,” he says.

-Alexander McCobin, co-CEO of the Conscious Capitalism Institute, on the other hand (and perhaps not surprisingly) doesn’t see any “indictment of conscious capitalism” in Whole Foods falling to Amazon.
+Alexander McCobin, co-CEO of the Conscious Capitalism, Inc, not surprisingly doesn’t see any “indictment of conscious capitalism” in Whole Foods falling to Amazon.
 “The reason Amazon wants Whole Foods is for its conscious capitalism.
-That’s been the success that Whole food has had over the long term,” he says.
+That’s been the success that Whole Foods has had over the long term,” he says.

 But in selling Whole Foods to Amazon, Mackey gives up on shareholder capitalism or leaves it to someone else to handle.
 And the episode makes you wonder if conscious capitalism–where all stakeholders are taken into account–is possible when the needs of shareholders inevitably finish on top.